tttp/dxid/README.md

 ## word have meaning too, more rambling

 Putting together a bunch of letters is likely to end up with existing words.
-To prevent that, we removed all voyels from our base of used chars.
+To prevent that, we removed all voyels from our base of acceptable digits.

-We can't deal with that in the same way car plate numbers do (we can't ban numbers), but [RFC 3986](http://www.ietf.org/rfc/rfc3986.txt) defines : ALPHA  DIGIT  "-" / "." / "\_" / "~" as safe characters, so in theory, we could ignore . and ~ in the dxid and springle them in the dxid if needed.
-We only kept "." as accepted separator
+We kept "." as a char you can put anywhere in the dxid to make it easier to read/type: they are ignored while converting dxid to a number and you can springle them in the dxid if you want to.

 Testing a list of profane words (banned by google), we have 0 profane numbers.